-Stated parent concept 763158003 Medicinal product (product) Semantic tag (medicinal product form) Definition status 90000000000073002 Sufficiently defined by necessary conditions definition status (core metadata concept) Attribute: Has active ingredient Range: 105590001 Substance (substance) - descendants only, excluding concepts representing structural groupers, dispositions, or roles Cardinality: 1 - there is no technical limit on the number of Has active ingredient attributes that may be added to a concept; a practical limit may be imposed at a later date.
+Stated parent concept 763158003 Medicinal product (product) Semantic tag (medicinal product form) Definition status 9000000000073002 Sufficiently defined by necessary conditions definition status (core metadata concept) Attribute: Has active ingredient Range: 105590001 Substance (substance) - descendants only, excluding concepts representing structural groupers, dispositions, or roles Cardinality: 1 - there is no technical limit on the number of Has active ingredient attributes that may be added to a concept; a practical limit may be imposed at a later date.
 For content in the International Release, this attribute value should represent the base ingredient, not a modification, unless explicitly identified as an exception.
-Exceptions: Chemical element with multiple modification (e.g. 42232005 Calcium lactate gluconate (substance) ) Chloral hydrate (e.g. 386735001 Product containing chloral hydrate in oral dose form (medicinal product form) ) Liposome or lipid complex substances(e.g. 426490000 Vincristine liposome (substance) , 425953004 Amphotericin B lipid complex (substance) , 768664009 Amphotericin B phospholipid complex (substance) , 427544000 Amphotericin B cholesteryl sulfate complex (substance) ) Pegylated substance (e.g. 385544005 Pegfilgrastim (substance) , 770965008 Pegvaliase (substance) ) Radiopharmaceutical (e.g. 783866002 Product containing cyanocobalamin (58-Co) in oral dose form (medicinal product form) , 783856005 Product containing sodium iodide (131-1) in parenteral dose form (medicinal product form) ) Silver sulfadiazine (e.g. 771756000 Product containing silver sulfadiazine in cutaneous dose form (medicinal product form) ) Attribute: Has manufactured dose form Range: 736542009 Pharmaceutical dose form (dose form) - descendants that are groupers representing intended site only (e.g. 385268001 Oral dose form (dose form) , 385287007 Parenteral dose form (dose form) ) Cardinality: 11 Exceptions: 385217004 Conventional release gas for inhalation (dose form) may be used as manufactured dose form for Medicinal product form concepts.
+Exceptions: Chemical element with multiple modification (e.g. 422232005 Calcium lactate gluconate (substance) ) Chloral hydrate (e.g. 386735001 Product containing chloral hydrate in oral dose form (medicinal product form) ) Liposome or lipid complex substances(e.g. 426490000 Vincristine liposome (substance) , 425953004 Amphotericin B lipid complex (substance) , 768664009 Amphotericin B phospholipid complex (substance) , 427544000 Amphotericin B cholesteryl sulfate complex (substance) ) Pegylated substance (e.g. 385544005 Pegfilgrastim (substance) , 770965008 Pegvaliase (substance) ) Radiopharmaceutical (e.g. 783866002 Product containing cyanocobalamin (58-Co) in oral dose form (medicinal product form) , 783856005 Product containing sodium iodide (131-l) in parenteral dose form (medicinal product form) ) Silver sulfadiazine (e.g. 771756000 Product containing silver sulfadiazine in cutaneous dose form (medicinal product form) ) Attribute: Has manufactured dose form Range: 736542009 Pharmaceutical dose form (dose form) - descendants that are groupers representing intended site only (e.g. 385268001 Oral dose form (dose form) , 385287007 Parenteral dose form (dose form) ) Cardinality: 11 Exceptions: 385217004 Conventional release gas for inhalation (dose form) may be used as manufactured dose form for Medicinal product form concepts.

 FSN Use the following pattern for the FSN; align naming and case sensitivity with the FSN for the concepts that are selected as the attribute value, excluding the semantic tag.
 For multiple ingredient drug products, the active ingredients must be in alphabetical order and separated by the word "and".
-Product containing <active fsn="" ingredient=""> in <manufactured dose="" form<br="">FSN&gt; (medicinal product form)</manufactured></active> Product containing <active fsn="" ingredient=""> and <active fsn="" ingredient=""> in <manufactured dose="" form="" fsn=""> (medicinal product form)</manufactured></active></active> Product containing <active fsn="" ingredient=""> and <active fsn="" ingredient=""> and <active fsn="" ingredient=""> in <manufactured dose="" form="" fsn=""> (medicinal product form)</manufactured></active></active></active> Creation of MPF-containing concepts for all possible combinations of active ingredients contained in multiple ingredient products is not recommended at this time (no specific use case has been identified).
+Product containing <active fsn="" ingredient=""> in <manufactured dose="" form="" fsn=""> (medicinal product form)</manufactured></active> Product containing <active fsn="" ingredient=""> and <active fsn="" ingredient=""> in <manufactured dose="" form="" fsn=""> (medicinal product form)</manufactured></active></active> Product containing <active fsn="" ingredient=""> and <active fsn="" ingredient=""> and <active fsn="" ingredient=""> (medicinal product form)</active></active></active> Creation of MPF-containing concepts for all possible combinations of active ingredients contained in multiple ingredient products is not recommended at this time (no specific use case has been identified).
 For example, a product containing three active ingredients would only require creation of one MPF-containing concept.
 If any of the active ingredients is available as a single ingredient product, or as part of another multiple ingredient concept, then appropriate concepts would be created for those products.
-Example: Product containing axitinib in oral dose form (medicinal product form) Product containing abacavir and lamivudine in oral dose form (medicinal product form) Product containing abacavir and lamivudine and zidovudine in oral dose form (medicinal product form) Preferred Term Use the following pattern for the PT; align naming and case sensitivity with the PT for the concept that is selected as the attribute value.
-For multiple ingredient drug products, the active ingredients must be in alphabetical order and separated by the word "and". <active ingredient="" pt="">-containing product in <manufactured dose="" form<br="">PT&gt;</manufactured></active> <active ingredient="" pt="">- and <active ingredient="" pt="">-containing product in <manufactured dose="" form="" pt=""></manufactured></active></active> - Active ingredient PT&gt;- and Active ingredient PT&gt;-containing product in - Active dose form PT&gt; Example: Axitinib-containing product in oral dose form Abacavir- and lamivudine-containing product in oral dose form Abacavir- and lamivudine- and zidovudine-containing product in oral dose form Synonym Synonyms matching the FSN are not required.
+Product containing axitinib in oral dose form (medicinal product form) Product containing abacavir and lamivudine in oral dose form (medicinal product form) Product containing abacavir and lamivudine and zidovudine in oral dose form (medicinal product form) Preferred Term Use the following pattern for the PT; align naming and case sensitivity with the PT for the concept that is selected as the attribute value.
+For multiple ingredient drug products, the active ingredients must be in alphabetical order and separated by the word "and". • &lt; Axitinib-containing product in oral dose form Abacavir- and lamivudine-containing product in oral dose form Abacavir- and lamivudine- and zidovudine-containing product in oral dose form Synonym Synonyms matching the FSN are not required.